Children's Comprehensive Bible Question Quiz

 -

-After the resurrection, which apostle doubted that it was Jesus?
+After the resurrection, which apostle doubted that it was Jesus he was talking to?

 a.
 Peter did not believe the resurrection took place.